MissTife/Machine-learning-and-statistical-modelling/README.md

 # Python
-Data work analysis,Data science with Python.
+Data  analysis,Data science with Python.
-How to use panda module and numpy to clean data in python.
+How to use panda module and numpy to clean data in python. functions in python
-Using matplotlib and seaborn for visualization